Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

 - v1.1.1, October 06, 2018
   - Added fix for Bayonet Buff in Slot 1: Bayonet gain 100% bonus melee damage (up from 50%)
 - v1.1.2, October 15, 2018
-  - Added Moxxi Signature Pinky Skin
+  - Added Moxxi Signature *Pinky* Skin

 ### Other Recommended Mods:

 A great mod to check for the Discord Solver Moxxi version:

-- [No More Moxxi Lifesteal v2.0](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Akathris/NoMoreMoxxiLifestealv2.0.txt) by [Akathris](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Akathris) .
+- [No More Moxxi Lifesteal v2.0](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Akathris/NoMoreMoxxiLifestealv2.0.txt) by [Akathris](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Akathris).
 His Mod is self explanatory: removes lifesteal from Moxxi weapons and changes it to passive health regeneration.

 ### To do: